Eugene and Gerry Hornstein of Galveston Contribute $50,000 to Name a Nursing Station in the New Jennie Sealy Hospital

 The Hornsteins’ gift will be used to name a nursing station in the new hospital.
 The choice was meant as a nod to Mrs. Hornstein’s membership on the School of Nursing’s advisory council.
 She previously served as its president.
 “I consider Gerry to be a dear friend of the School of Nursing,” said Dean Pamela Watson, RN, ScD.
 “She has been a loyal, trusted and productive member of the school’s advisory council for many years; she continues to be active and is treasured by all who work with her.”

-Mrs. Hornstein has also been involved with numerous community organizations and has served as president of a number of groups, including the Ronald McDonald House, Junior League of Galveston and the Grand 1894 Opera House.Her years-long involvement at UTMB has also been reinforced by her generosity in establishing endowments in her father’s name, including the Levin Endowed Professorship in Cancer Studies and the Levin Family Lecture in Hematology and Oncology.
+Mrs. Hornstein has also been involved with numerous community organizations and has served as president of a number of groups, including the Ronald McDonald House, Junior League of Galveston and the Grand 1894 Opera House.Her years-long involvement at UTMB has also been reinforced by her generosity in establishing endowments at the university, including the Levin Endowed Professorship in Cancer Studies and the Levin Family Lecture in Hematology and Oncology.
 Other endowments were created in honor of Dr. Levin, including the Levin Chair in Environmental Toxicology, established by the Brown Foundation.While a generation has passed since her father was at the helm of the university, Mrs. Hornstein continues to hear kind words from those who admire him.

 “People tell me all the time what a wonderful leader and caring person he was,” she said.
 “Everybody knew him, and they felt like he knew them.”